-Last week, we showed you that you are more than likely a feminist.
+Last month, we showed you that you are more than likely a feminist.
 That’s great news!
-Feminists have accomplished a lot of things, many of which people today often take for granted.
+Feminism has accomplished a lot of things, many of which people today often take for granted.
 Today’s feminists have an impressive legacy that they’re continuing.

 American feminism began in 1848 at the Seneca Falls Convention in New York.
 This was the first convention for women’s rights and produced the Declaration of Sentiments, which was spread across the country to popularize the move for women’s rights.